Purwanshi08/distributed-cache/README.md

 └── Demo.java            runnable end-to-end demo
 ```

-## Design decisions (interview talking points)
+## Design decisions

 **Why manual doubly-linked-list LRU instead of `LinkedHashMap`?**
-`LinkedHashMap`'s `accessOrder` mode gets you LRU "for free," but it hides
-exactly the mechanics interviewers want to hear you explain — pointer
-rewiring on every access, sentinel head/tail nodes to avoid null checks,
-O(1) eviction from the tail.
+`LinkedHashMap`'s `accessOrder` mode gets you LRU "for free," pointer rewiring on every access, sentinel head/tail nodes to avoid null checks, O(1) eviction from the tail.
 Built manually here on purpose.

 **Why frequency buckets for LFU, not a heap?**
 A heap-based LFU is O(log n) per operation.
 The frequency-bucket approach
 (`Map<frequency, LinkedHashSet<key>>` + a `minFreq` pointer) gets true O(1)
 get/put, and it naturally preserves FIFO order for tie-breaking within the
-same frequency — which is what most LFU interview follow-ups probe for.
+same frequency.

 **Why a single `ReentrantLock` in `ThreadSafeCache`, not `ReadWriteLock`?**
-This is the one most people get wrong.
 A `ReadWriteLock` looks like the
-obvious choice — "get" seems read-only.
+obvious choice , "get" seems read-only.
 But LRU's `get()` mutates the
 linked list (moves the node to the front), so two threads calling `get()`
 concurrently under a shared read lock could corrupt the list.
 A single
-exclusive lock is the correct, simple answer here.
-(Real production caches
+exclusive lock is the correct.
-like Caffeine avoid this bottleneck entirely with lock-free ring buffers
-that batch reorder operations — worth mentioning as "further work" if asked
-how you'd scale this past a single lock.)

 **Why consistent hashing over `hash(key) % numShards`?**
 Modulo hashing remaps almost every key when you add/remove a shard —